 The Haunted Mansion (2003)

-Based on the well-known Disney attraction, the Haunted Mansion is the creepy story of one family battling 999 ghosts in an attempt to rid a house of its treacherous curse.
+Based on the well-known Disney attraction, The Haunted Mansion recounts the creepy story of one family battling 999 ghosts in an attempt to rid a house of a treacherous curse.
 The movie, released in 2003, stars Eddie Murphy as a workaholic real estate agent and Marsha Thomason (Lost) as his wife.